Trump signs order to make it easier to fire 8,000 federal workers

 The number of workers affected by the order is well below a ceiling estimate of up to 50,000 workers who could have been made subject to the new rules.
 Senior administration officials on the call said Trump could expand the grouping but has no immediate plans to do so.

 Federal worker unions and their allies sued in January to stop the policy before it was fully developed.
-Federal judges paused the litigation while the Trump administration finalized changes.
+Federal judges paused the litigation while the Trump administration finalised changes.
 REUTERS